-Developed by ProQuest, RefWorks is a web-based citation manager that requires an institutional liscense.
+Developed by ProQuest, RefWorks is a web-based citation manager that requires an institutional license.
 Stanford Libraries maintains an institutional license.
-If you are new to RefWorks, then you will want to start with the new RefWorks and use your Stanford email to create an account.
-The new RefWorks allows you to:
+Use your Stanford email to create an account.
+RefWorks allows you to:

 Developed by Elsevier, Mendeley also follows a freemium model.
 Mendeley offers 2GB of storage space for free and additional storage space for a subscription fee.
 Stanford Libraries maintains an institutional license, which provides students, staff, and faculty with additional storage space and enhanced functionality regarding shared folders.
 Mendeley allows you to: